zealfemi/Links-Saver-Extension/README.md

 This is a Google Chrome extension

 # How to install
-- Download the package as a zip file.
+- Download the package as a ZIP file.
 - Locate the ZIP file on your computer and unzip it.
 - Go to the Chrome extension page, chrome://extensions/, click the Load unpacked extension button and select the unzipped folder for your extension to install it.